Meatcleaver Massacre: Production

 Cinematographer Roy H. Wagner, in a Facebook post on August 10, 2022, wrote, "In 1974 I photographed a movie in four days with my Mitchell BNCR and ARRI IIC called Meatcleaver Massacre.
 It’s terrible.
 Thank god they never paid me ($500 including my equipment) for they took my name off the credits.
 The original director was [co-screenwriter] Keith Burns who was replaced by Ed Wood.
 Jim Bagdonas ASC, first day in the business was as my assistant on this film.
 The producer was film collector, Ray Atherton."
 In the Andrew Rausch book Trash Cinema: A Celebration of Overlooked Masterpieces, Wagner and secondary film editor James Bryan corroborate Wood's role as replacement director.
 Wagner stated its original title was Morak's Chant, followed by Cantrell's Messiah, before Meatcleaver Massacre was applied to it.

+Wagner later revealed more information on Ed Wood's involvement, "He had been on the set because he was someone's friend and was there with a still camera doing some stuff, but he ended up principally directing the movie.
+Ed was very ebullient.
+He believed he was making a great movie and he convinced all of us that we were making a great movie, but really it was just a piece of junk.
+It was the last film he made."
+Reflecting further, Wagner said, "All I knew of Ed was that he was a sweet guy who really loved movies - that is the key thing I remember about him.
+You could mention any movie and he knew everything about it...
+As a director, Ed didn't tell me to do anything; he was just there, almost like a cheerleader.
+He kind of allowed you to do whatever you wanted to do."
+(Although Ed Wood was said to be on the set during production, whether or not he "co-directed" the film is unverified.
+His name does not appear in the credits.)

 Release

 The film premiered as Hollywood Meatcleaver Massacre in Casa Grande, Arizona on November 2, 1976.
 It was re-released in 1977 under the shorter Meatcleaver Massacre title, featuring a bookending prologue and epilogue narrated by Christopher Lee.
 The footage featuring Lee was actually shot for a different project that never came to fruition, and was purchased by the producers of Hollywood Meatcleaver Massacre, who grafted it onto the film and re-released it.